 Sensitivity To Rejection

-Leaden paralysis refers to a feeling of heaviness in your arms and legs.
-If you feel that sense of heaviness for at least one hour a day or more, it can be a sign of atypical depression.
+Leaden paralysis refers to a feeling of heaviness in your arms or legs.
+If you feel that sense of heaviness in your arms or legs for at least one hour a day or more, it can be a sign of atypical depression.

 People with atypical depression tend to sleep more than usual.
 They may oversleep in the morning and take long naps throughout the day.
 If you sleep ten or more hours a day or two hours more than usual, it may be a sign you have atypical depression.